 When it is hot outside, you rely on your air conditioner to provide comfort and relief.
 When it’s not working, you are left feeling miserable in the inescapable heat.

 Unfortunately, air conditioners always seem to quit on us in the middle of the hottest day of the year.
 This is not by accident.
-Usually this occurs because a neglected air conditioner can appear to work fine for the sporadic times it needs to run in spring and early summer, but the issues begin to surface when it is running more days in a row and for longer amounts of time on each of those days.
-The heavy strain can cause worn parts to finally stop working and for the whole system to become less efficient.
+Usually, this occurs because a neglected air conditioner can appear to work fine for the sporadic times it needs to run in spring and early summer, but the issues begin to surface when it is running more days in a row and for longer amounts of time on each of those days.
+The heavy strain can cause worn parts to finally stop working and for the whole system to become less efficient and you’ll need an air conditioner repair.

 To avoid an uncomfortable summer, the best thing you can do for your air conditioner is to schedule a tune-up every year and frequently replace the air filters.
 During an inspection, a certified technician will be able to spot potential problems and offer solutions to fix them before they cause a complete breakdown later on in the season.